 On April 15, 2010, we entered into a securities purchase agreement with Forum, pursuant to which we issued to Forum a guaranteed senior secured note in the aggregate principal amount of US\$40,000,000 due April 15, 2013 and warrants to purchase up to 1,516,882 common shares, par value \$0.01 per share.
 Forum was a holder of US\$30 million principal amount of the floating rate notes issued by us previously.
-The US\$40 million purchase price for the secured note and the warrants was paid by Forum by (a) offsetting the purchase price by the amount owed to it by us for the repayment of US\$30 million principal amount of the floating rate notes and (b) payment of US\$10 million in cash.
+The US\$40 million purchase price for the secured note and the warrants was paid by Forum by (a) offsetting the purchase price by the amount owed to it by us for the repayment of US\$30 million principal amount of US\$10 million in cash.